App State faculty petition to move to online classes until vaccinations increase, COVID-19 transmission rates decrease

 “I can say to people that I’ve talked with, and I’ve talked to a number of people, that the vaccination rate was received with great concern,” Dakin said.
 “I was really surprised.
 I kind of entered the classroom thinking most of my students were vaccinated so the classroom was probably relatively safe.
 I was surprised by that and extremely concerned.”

 Dakin said that a number of faculty were talking and growing concerned, which led to the petition.
-The thought would be encouraging vaccination by pivoting to online classes.
+The thought is to encourage vaccination by pivoting to online classes.

-“For me this isn’t in the spirit of like us against administration, it’s more us trying to provide a voice that administration can use to express the desires of the faculty and to advocate for us,” Dakin said.
+“For me this isn’t in the spirit of, like, us against administration.
+It is more us trying to provide a voice that administration can use to express the desires of the faculty and to advocate for us,” Dakin said.
 “They can’t advocate for us if they don’t know what we want and what we’re calling for and if they don’t know how we’re feeling.
 We want this to be something that will help the administration, and help them to help us.”

 Rising cases and community spread was also a concern for Lynn Siefferman, another creator of the petition and a member of the biology faculty.
-She said her main motivations for the petition were for the safety of the student body and the instructors and staff on campus.
+She said her main motivation for the petition is for the safety of the student body and the instructors and staff on campus.

 In response to the petition, App State spokesperson Megan Hayes said the chancellor and provost are working with faculty “through mutually established processes with a shared goal of prioritizing the safety and health of the App State community and fulfilling the primary educational mission of the university.”